 Discuss the advantages of a risk-informed, performance-based approach to regulatory decision making.

-Discuss the Commission Policy statement regarding expanding the use of PRA in regulatory matters in support of defenseindepth and traditional engineering, to reduce unnecessary conservatism, support additional regulatory requirements, assist in regulatory decision making, and consider uncertainties in regulatory decisions.
+Discuss the Commission Policy statement regarding expanding the use of PRA in regulatory matters in support of defense-in-depth and traditional engineering, to reduce unnecessary conservatism, support additional regulatory requirements, assist in regulatory decision making, and consider uncertainties in regulatory decisions.

 Discuss the scope of Level 1, 2, 3 PRAs.
 Explain the purposes of IPEs and IPEEEs.